Frases Eficaces para Negociación en Ventas

 • "I'm hopeful that we can reach a deal that both parties are happy with."

-Another example: instead of saying "You need to act quickly in order to get the best deal," try "We can move on this when the time is right for you" [01:44].
-This removes unnecessary pressure and puts the prospect at ease.
+• Instead of "You need to act quickly in order to get the best deal", try "We can move on this when the time is right for you."
+This puts the prospect at ease.

 • "What would you need in order to make this work?"